ASTEROID ASTROLOGY

 How do I find my Amor sign?

-Use the master asteroid calculator and enable Amor from the optional asteroids (Amor, Fama, Aura, Briede).
-Enter your birth date, time, and place, and the calculator returns your Amor sign, degree, and house using NASA JPL orbital elements.
+Use the master asteroid calculator and enable Amor from the optional asteroids (Amor, Fama, Aura, Briede, Lucifer).
+Enter your birth date, time, and place, and the calculator returns your Amor sign, degree, and house using local JPL SBDB-derived Keplerian element sets.
 House placement needs an accurate birth time; sign and degree can usually be read from the date alone.

 Is Amor useful in synastry?